imb/fctx/doc/usr/source/api_fct.rst

 ---------

 .. cfunction:: FCT_BGN()

 	Initializes your test framework.
 Every test program needs to begin with this declaration.

 .. cfunction:: FCT_END()

 	Finalizes your test framwork.
-Every test program neesd to end with tis declaration.
+Every test program neesd to end with this declaration.